Teen arrested after 5 people found dead at home in Washington state

 A neighbor said she was “in total shock” after learning about the deaths.

-“I keep bursting into tears,” the neighbor, Lynne Trowern, told CNN affiliate KING.
+“I keep bursting into tears,” the neighbor, Lynne Trowern, told KING5.
 “That is why I have to go to my daughter’s house, because I can’t be here on my own.
 I just keep seeing the faces of the children.”

 The-CNN-Wire